HuyaneMatsu/hata/docs/ref/discord/ActivitySpotify.md

 - returns : `str`
 - defualt : `''` (empty string)

-Returns the track's artist, If it has more, they are separetd with `';'`.
+Returns the track's artist.
+If it has more, they are separated with `';'`.

 ### `artists`